-Figure 9: Plots of each variable over the 50 periods of the simulation under full and imperfect information with a J = 8 period averaging window inflation expectations had become "unanchored" and began to drift upwards.
-In turn, there has been a substantial amount of uncertainty about how high inflation will get, and how soon and forcefully the Fed will respond.
+Figure 9: Plots of each variable over the 50 periods of the simulation under full and imperfect information with a J=8 period averaging window show that most households did not know about the policy shift, and inflation expectations had become "unanchored" and began to drift upwards.
+In turn, there has been a substantial amount of uncertainty about how high inflation will get, and how forcefully the Fed will respond.
 Clearly, there is imperfect information surrounding average inflation targeting, due to both ambiguity by the Fed on the policy roll-out and by household and firm inattention.

-Figure 9 shows plots of each variable over the first 100 periods of the simulation, holding the averaging window constant at J = 8 periods.
+Figure 9 shows plots of each variable over the first 100 periods of the simulation, holding the averaging window constant at J=8 periods.
 Holding the averaging window constant isolates the effect of imperfect information surrounding average inflation targeting.
 Importantly, each variable appears to be less stable under imperfect information, as output and employment quickly increase more above their steady state, leading to higher inflation.
 Inflation stays at a higher level for longer under imperfect information, as there is uncertainty surrounding the perceived averaging window.
-Interest rates hit the zero-lower bound early in the simulation for both full and imperfect information, but they remain against the zerolower bound for longer under imperfect information.
+Interest rates hit the zero-lower bound early in the simulation for both full and imperfect information, but they remain against the zero-lower bound for longer under imperfect information.
 What's more, interest rates are driven to the lower bound a second time under imperfect information.
 Taken as a whole, the full information policy leads to a smaller central bank balance sheet over the simulation, as unconventional policies are both more effective and used less frequently.